Development and characterization of MPGD-based transition radiation detectors: Prototype Development and Design

 \section{Prototype Development and Design}

-Optimizing TRD performance requires careful consideration of several detector parameters: the cathode material and thickness to maximize transmission of soft X-rays without compromising stability of operation, the drift region length to absorb higher-energy TR photons, and the radiator design to maximize TR production while minimizing self-absorption.
-The design concept for the TRD prototypes developed in this study focuses on simultaneously maximizing the probability of detecting TR photons and minimizing material budget and dead area.
+Optimizing TRD performance requires careful consideration of several detector parameters: the entrance window material and thickness to maximize transmission of soft X-rays without compromising stability of operation, the drift region length to absorb higher-energy TR photons, and the radiator design to maximize TR production while minimizing self-absorption.
+The design concept for the TRD prototypes developed in this study was guided by the goal of simultaneously maximizing the probability of detecting TR photons while minimizing material budget and dead area, within the practical constraints of iterative R\&D and prototyping.
 Each detector consists of a radiator upstream of a gaseous drift region followed by an MPGD amplification stage and a two-dimensional strip readout plane.
-The drift region, ranging from 20–28 mm in length, was chosen to efficiently absorb TR photons in the 3--40 keV range while maintaining stable electric field operation.
-Cathode foils were selected to minimize soft X-ray absorption without degrading mechanical and electrical robustness.
+The drift region, ranging from 20--28\,mm in depth, was chosen to efficiently absorb TR photons in the 3--40\,keV range while maintaining stable electric field operation; previous MC simulations showed that expansion beyond this range does not significantly improve pion suppression performance~\cite{NIMGEMTRD1}.
+Cathode foils were selected with consideration for balancing soft X-ray absorption without compromising overall mechanical and electrical robustness.
 Both fleece-type and foil-type radiators were tested, enabling a direct comparison of irregular versus regular radiator geometries for TR generation.
 The signal amplification stage was realized with the following MPGD technologies: GEMs, Micromegas, and $\upmu$RWELLs.
+Table~\ref{tab:detector_params} displays a comparison of major design parameters between each of the tested prototypes.